 A “Medicare Supplement Insurance” policy (also called Medigap) is private health insurance that’s designed to supplement Original Medicare.
 This means it helps pay some of the health care costs that Original Medicare doesn’t cover (like copayments, coinsurance, and deductibles).
 These are "gaps" in Medicare coverage.
-If you have Original Medicare and a Medicare Supplement policy, Medicare will pay its share of the Medicare-approved amounts for covered health care costs.
-Then your Medicare Supplement policy pays its share.
-A Medicare Supplement policy is different from a Medicare Advantage Plan (like an HMO or PPO) because those plans are ways to get Medicare benefits, while a Medigap policy only supplements your Original Medicare benefits.
-Note: Medicare doesn’t pay any of the costs for you to get a Medigap policy.
+If a person has Original Medicare and a Medicare Supplement policy, Medicare will pay its share of the Medicare-approved amounts for covered health care costs.
+Then the Medicare Supplement policy pays its share.